arjit-32/Computer-Science-Primer/src/content/blog/built-a-compiler.md

 ---
-title: Building SudoLang- A Hindi Inspired Programming Language
+title: Building hindilang- A Hindi Inspired Programming Language
 subtitle: how is a compiler working under the hood, learn by building your own programming language
 author: Arjit Sharma
 courses: []